Charlotte Tilbury's New Magic Serum Has Racked Up An 8,000-Person Waitlist

 While the ingredients seem like something out of an extremely posh night-time routine, it should come as little surprise that the supercharged serum wears just as well in the morning to give skin a glowy boost before applying makeup.
 The texture is milky and lightweight, and absorbs quickly into skin with a barely perceptible hint of shimmer.

-At $80 for a 1 oz bottle, Magic Serum is pricy, to be sure.
+At $100 for a 30ml bottle, Magic Serum is pricy, to be sure.
 That said, according to a smattering of UK-based reviewers who've already gotten their hands on a bottle, the formula works: They report skin that's softer and fine lines that are, well, visibly finer.
 Is it magic?
 We can't say for sure just yet, but with a waitlist like that, Charlotte Tilbury fans clearly have very high hopes.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 The product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.